 There are over 20,000 varieties of ferns around the world, and most of them can be grown both outdoors and indoors!
-Since they come in a variety of shapes, textures, and colors, a potted fern will add a nice touch of greenery and life to an indoor space when cared for in the right environment.
+Since they come in a variety of shapes, textures, and colors, a potted fern will add a nice touch of greenery and life to an indoor space especially when the right fern care system is established.
 Many types of indoor ferns will flourish in bright light, rarely get diseases or pests, and make for a good houseplant for any indoor gardener from beginner to expert.

 Lending reason to their name, bird’s nest ferns are found in palm trees when in their native environment.
 They make the most unique houseplant when provided the right indoor environment.
 Bird’s nest ferns have large, tropical-like fronds that are similar to the look of banana leaves.
 They’re crinkled and wrinkly, adding a fun touch to your indoor collection.

 Warmth and moisture will be your best friends when growing an indoor potted bird’s nest fern.
 That means some of the best places for bird’s nest ferns are in your bathroom!
 Whether on a windowsill by the tub or on a ledge near the shower, the warmth, humidity, and moisture created in a bathroom will be an ideal home environment.
 Bird’s nest ferns prefer indirect/filtered light to light shade, so avoid setting it in direct light, but be sure the space you choose has an adequate amount of lighting during the day.